Red Sea Pictures Guide

 in Hurgada then accept that you'll be in your resort hotel, on the beach or in

-the sea, unless you take a tour or car hire to Luxor.
+the sea, unless you take a tour to Luxor.
 On a comparison website like this one you'll find inexpensive Hurghada hotels that have good ratings and are considered decent quality by previous guests.

 a fishing village just 30 years ago is now a chaotic mass of style-free